gitcd-io/website/content/pages/en/cli.rst

 Clean up local branches
 -----------------------
-The tool is able to cleanup all local branches which doesent exist on the origins.
+The tool is able to cleanup all local branches which doesn't exist on remotes.
 This is done with the clean command.

 .. code-block:: bash